ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 * <b>Y.ItsaDateTimePicker.getTime</b>(initialDate, activationNode, config)
 * <b>Y.ItsaDateTimePicker.getDateTime</b>(initialDate, activationNode, config)

-These promises can be called at any time and will pop-up the panel-instance.
+All Promises return a Date-object (if fulfilled).
+When calling 'getDate()' you get dd-mm-yyyy 00:00:00,000.
+Calling 'getTime()' gives you 01-01-1900 hh:mm:00,000 and Calling 'getDateTime()' gives you dd-mm-yyyy hh:mm:00,000.
+The promises can be called at any time and will pop-up the panel-instance.
 Which will return the Promise.
 Most likely, these promises are called when a user presses a button (more about that later).
 The Promises can receive 3 paramers which are all optional:

 * <b>initialDate</b>: <i>{Date}</i> date-object that holds the initial date-time for the panel.
 If not set, then the current date-time is used.
 * <b>activationNode</b>: <i>{Y.Node}</i> the node that causes the panel to appear.
 When set, the selector-panel is aligned to this Node.